hashicorp/vault/website/source/guides/operations/autounseal-aws-kms.html.md

 ---
 layout: "guides"
-page_title: "Vault Auto Unseal using AWS KMS - Guides"
+page_title: "Vault Auto-unseal using AWS KMS - Guides"
 sidebar_current: "guides-autounseal-aws-kms"
 description: |-
   In this guide, we'll show an example of how to use Terraform to provision an